wp-plugins/social-polls-by-opinionstage/readme.txt

 = What sets Opinion Stage polls apart from other polling solutions? =

 Opinion Stage polls are social polls which means that social network identities are used for polling the participants.
 This makes the poll more engaging than the typical poll, letting users discover who supports what and how each user voted in other polls.
 You can also follow users and then filter the poll results by the people you follow.
-In addition, using social polls improves the distribution of the poll in social networks.
+Using social polls improves the distribution of the poll in social networks, allows gathering contact, demographic & social statistics from the poll participants.
+Lastly, social polls also work very well for elections & competitions.

 = Do you require users to identify by logging-in before voting? =

-Yes, we currently support Facebook login, but are working to add additional poll login options such as Twitter.
+When creating the polls you can determine if a social profile is required, if it is optional or if it is not required at all for voting.
+Opinion Stage polls currently support Facebook & Twitter login, and will include additional poll login options in the future.

 = Do you support anonymous voting? =

-Yes, while you do need to login to participate in the poll, you can vote anonymously so that nobody besides yourself knows what you voted in the poll.
+When using a social profile to participate in the poll, you can hide your vote so that nobody besides yourself knows what you voted in the poll.
+In addition, the administator can configure that users can vote anonymously in the poll without requiring a social profile.

 = How do users share the poll & their vote in social networks? =

-Users can either share the poll question from the sharing menu, or share their votes from the Facebook & Twitter sharing buttons that are displayed after voting.
-We never share anything on the users' behalf.
+Users can either share the poll question from the social (e.g. Facebook & Twitter) sharing buttons that are displayed on the top of the poll or by sharing the social sharing dialog that is displayed automatically after they vote in the poll.
+Opinion Stage never shares anything on the users' behalf without getting explicit permission for it.

 = What are the benifits of using social polls? =

-Using social polls improves user engagement and adds additional traffic from social networks.
+Using social polls offer the following main benefits: (1) improves user engagement on the site (2) drives traffic from social networks to the site (3) allow you to discover the the person behind the opinion (4) serves as a great tool for running elections & contests (5) allow you to gather contact, social & demographic information from the poll participants

 = What types of polls do you support? =